CPP-djr1-IntroI/Assign07T-Grader/README.md

 by the actual answers to the Quiz where a 1 stands for true and 0 stands for false.
 Each subsequent line contains a student ID number and the student\'s answers to the Quiz.
 There are an unknown number of students in the datafile and at most 25 questions.
+The sentinel value is a student with an id of 9999.

 You are to write a C++ program that will print information for each student shown below.